Uranium anomalies in organic lake sediments might be false if not accompanied by high radium

 • The Lucas cell is recognized as the most sensitive and reliable method for these elements.

-• Our instruments are used around the world in exploration for uranium, oil & gas, groundwater and hydrothermal, and in health physics, earthquake prediction, and evaluation of hydrocarbon and NAPL contamination.
+• Our instruments are used around the world in exploration for uranium, oil & gas, groundwater and hydrothermal, and in environmental protection, health physics, earthquake prediction, and evaluation of hydrocarbon and NAPL contamination.

 • Sensitive to geochemical trace levels necessary for radon in lake water and for radon-thoron isotope ratios.